2020 in Review – an interview with BlueFinity

-MALCOLM: Yes, we felt that our low code app development platform Evoke was well placed and an ideal platform for what is required by business now, so we had to step up to the mark to help our existing customers and new ones adapt their businesses fast.
+MALCOLM: Yes, we felt that our low-code app development platform Evoke was well-placed and an ideal platform for what is required by business now, so we had to step up to the mark to help our existing customers and new ones adapt their businesses fast.

 The prolonged nature of this pandemic has meant that businesses are no longer practically able to wait for things to get back to normal.
-Not only is there the time factor but ‘normal’ is changing quickly as well.
-Until more recent times, apps have been deployed selectively, and primarily by larger businesses, but low code, coupled with unlimited onward development possibilities, apps can now be developed quickly by existing staff and deployed by companies of all sizes.
+Not only is there the time factor, but ‘normal’ is changing quickly as well.
+Until more recent times, apps have been deployed selectively, and primarily by larger businesses, but with low code, coupled with unlimited onward development possibilities, apps can now be developed quickly by existing staff and deployed by companies of all sizes.

 ELKIE: So which sorts of industries did you manage to help?

 MALCOLM: There have been a whole number of diverse business sectors that we have assisted with Evoke, and who have now deployed their apps or are currently developing apps for use by their employees, management, partners and customers.

 We have worked in areas including financial services, healthcare, retail and government.
 Retail has had a greater focus more recently as it has been so impacted by the various lockdown restrictions, and many retailers have had to introduce apps and adapt their business models.
 We have been able to assist in not only protecting their revenues but also supporting their growth.

 ELKIE: What sort of projects did you help with and how?